Selected Stories

 From the site: “In honor of ‘Midwest Surrealist’ Sylvia Fein’s 100th birthday, the Berkeley Art Museum put on an exhibition of Fein’s work, exploring such characteristic themes and motifs as water, trees, eyes, cats, and the cosmos.
 “Three Bay Area writers, Ron Nyren, Maw Shein Win, and Sarah Stone wrote 100-word stories inspired by Fein’s fantastical imagery.
 And Evan Karp scored each of their readings to his own musical interpretations of the stories and the paintings.”
 See, and hear, the paintings, stories, and Evan’s scores here.

-Selected Craft Essays, Reviews, and Interviews
+Selected Essays, Reviews, and Interviews

 Politics and the Imagination: How to Get Away with Just about Anything (in Ten Not-So-Easy Lessons) (Included in the anthology Dedicated to the People of Darfur: Writings on Fear, Risk, and Hope, Rutgers University Press, also appeared in The Writer’s Chronicle)